 There have been many restrictions and guidelines put in place by the government on these working environments such as staggering start/finish times, carrying out COVID risk assessments, increasing hand washing stations and maintaining social distancing to the best of their ability.
 In most cases employers have even gone one step further, using screens and barriers to separate people, marking 2m out in tape on the floor and only bringing people back into work who are essential to the survival of the business.
 One of the biggest challenges workplaces all over the UK will face is office cleaning because, from what we have seen, companies are not changing their procedure to align with the new requirements resulting from a global pandemic.
 What is the point in staggering start times if the environment is not being regularly cleaned and disinfected?
 What happens when the screen isn’t cleaned properly?
 Do your staff feel safe and protected coming into the office?
-How will Covid change the way we all look at hygiene and cleanliness?
+How will COVID-19 change the way we all look at hygiene and cleanliness?

 We want you to consider the following question as you read on throughout this article.
-‘How often should your office environment be cleaned in light of recent events?’

 Let’s start with the facts.

-- When outside of the body COVID-19 can survive on some surfaces for up to 9 days, with it being at its most contagious for the first 24 to 48 hours.
+- When outside of the body, COVID-19 can survive on some surfaces for up to 9 days, with it being at its most contagious for the first 24 to 48 hours.

 - Most notably this applies to door handles where the virus can remain contagious for 2-3 days.